Mapping dynamical systems into chemical reactions: Quasi-chemical map: Theory

-In particular, we have perturbed the first component of the vector field by itself multiplied by $z_1$, and similarly for the second component.
-Due to robustness (see Definition~\ref{def:robustness}), there exists $\mu_0 > 0$ such that for all $\mu \in (0,\mu_0)$ system~(\ref{eq:ex1_P1}) displays an equilibrium surrounded by a limit cycle which are arbitrarily close and qualitatively equivalent to those of~(\ref{eq:ex1}).
-We now exploit these perturbations to make~(\ref{eq:ex1_P1}) chemical.
-To this end, let us fix $\mu \in (0,\mu_0)$ and translate the variables via $x_1 = (z_1 + 1/\mu)$ and $x_2 = (z_2 + 2/\mu)$, leading to the qualitatively equivalent chemical system
+The target equilibrium and limit cycle of~(\ref{eq:ex1}) are hyperbolic, and therefore robust; see Section~\ref{sec:dynamical_sys}.
+Hence, there exists $\mu_0 > 0$ such that for all $\mu \in (0,\mu_0)$ DS~(\ref{eq:ex1_P1}) displays an equilibrium surrounded by a limit cycle that are arbitrarily close and qualitatively equivalent to those of~(\ref{eq:ex1}).